-The Hotel/Gaming Industry is highly dependent on the business cycle and consumer discretionary spending; operating earnings can swing widely between good times and bad.
-In economic downturns, especially severe ones, volume measures (e.g., occupancy and RevPAR) quickly deteriorate.
+The Hotel/Gaming Industry is highly dependent on the business cycle and consumer discretionary spending.
+Indeed, operating earnings tend to swing widely between good economic times and bad.
+During a downturn, especially a severe one, volume measures (e.g., occupancy and RevPAR) quickly deteriorate.
 During difficult times, hotel managements, initially, are willing to sacrifice occupancy to maintain room rates.
 This is so because fixed costs need to be covered to protect net profit.
 Too, after hotels have cut room rates, it can be a challenge to raise them, once business activity begins to recover.
 But in the severest of periods, price cuts eventually become unavoidable.
 Gaming resorts often suffer more than hotels in recessions.
 Tighter consumer and corporate budgets have a negative impact on gambling, leisure activity, convention, and luxury amenity revenues.

 Given the capital-intensive nature of this industry, cash flow is crucial to service debt, while funding day-to-day operations and expansion.
 Poor economic conditions hamper cash flow, and debt interest and maturity obligations become more significant, taking funds away from strategic development programs.
 When under such pressure, managements often implement a number of steps to free up some cash, such as staff layoffs, efficiency improvements, reduced capital spending, and the sale of non-core assets and minority interests.
 The strongest members of the industry can take advantage of stressful periods by acquiring lucrative operations, fully funding development projects, and pursuing market share.

-When the economic cycle is on an upswing, Hotel/Gaming companies benefit from increased consumer leisure and corporate event spending.
-As volume and operating profits strengthen, managements free up outlays for property upgrades and expansion and product and service development.
+When the global economy is experiencing an upswing, Hotel/Gaming companies benefit from increased consumer leisure and corporate event spending.
+As volume and operating profits strengthen, managements free up outlays for property upgrades and expansion, as well as for product and service development.
 It's important for companies not to take on too much leverage, which can be detrimental when the cycle turns.
 Investors should note whether a company's annual cash flow sufficiently covers spending plans and dividends paid, if any, to stockholders.
 Also, there should be enough cash available to meet upcoming debt maturities.